jwerre1/Word-Guess-Game/README.md

 If you are able to correctly guess the word, a new set of dashes generates, the win count goes up by one, and the "guesses remaining" counter restarts.
 A "Yehaw" sould also plays.

-If you loose, a new dashes gerates and the "reamining guesses" restart, but you the win count does not increase and you hear a "Doh" sound.
+If you loose, new dashes generates and the "reamining guesses" restart, but you the win count does not increase and you hear a "Doh" sound.

 No matter if you win or loose, an new set of texts appears on the screen stating whichever situation.
 You can also see what the previous word was.